morninj/django-docker/README.md

 Here's the outline of the workflow:

+    1. Set a root password for the Django project
-    1. Run the Docker container and mount the local directory containing the Django project code
+    2. Run the Docker container and mount the local directory containing the Django project code
-    2. Make changes and test them on the container
+    3. Make changes and test them on the container
-    3. Commit the changes to the Git repo
+    4. Commit the changes to the Git repo
-    4. Rebuild the Docker image
+    5. Rebuild the Docker image
-    5. Push the Docker image to Docker Hub
+    6. Push the Docker image to Docker Hub

+Create a password for the Django project root user.
+This will be a Django user with superuser permissions and a username of `root`.
+Copy the sample file:

+    $ cp root_password.sample root_password

+Edit `root_password` and replace the contents with your root password.
+Make it strong and don't share it.
+(By default, the `.gitignore` file excludes `root_password` from the repo.
+If you don't want a Django superuser, you can comment out that line in the Dockerfile.)

 Start the Docker container: